Learning photography or looking to brush up on your knowledge? Here’s our complete guide to Photography Terminology.

 The distance between the nearest and farthest objects in your scene that appear in focus.
-It is controlled by many factors including the aperture, lens focal length, distance to subject, film or digital sensor size, and camera format.
+It’s controlled by many factors including the aperture, lens focal length, distance to subject, film or digital sensor size and camera format.

 Often used by landscape photographers, it is the focus distance providing the maximum amount of depth of field.

 A translucent device used to diffuse and soften the light could be a reflector with a translucent panel or option.
 Also used on movie sets scrims can be made extremely large, several feet across, and clamped in place to create shade where there is direct sun without it.

 Every camera has a slight delay from the time you press the shutter button to the time it actually fires and opens.
 In DSLR’s it is minimal and almost unnoticeable.

 In smaller point and shoot cameras the delay is more pronounced such that it may actually cause a missed shot of a fast-moving subject.

 In terms of lens optics, it is the failure of the lens to focus all colors (RGB) at the same point.
 It shows up as color fringes in areas of the image where dark meets light.